MJoergen/nexys4ddr/dyoc/Episodes/ep24_-_Keyboard/README.md

 # Design Your Own Computer
-# Episode 24 : "PS/2 interface"
+# Episode 24 : "Keyboard"

 Welcome to "Design Your Own Computer".
-In this episode we'll add support for the PS/2 interface.
+In this episode we'll add the ability to read key strokes from the keyboard, using the PS/2 interface.

 ## PS/2 interface
 The PS/2 interface consist of a single clock line and a single data line.
 It is